envoyproxy/ratelimit/README.md

 rate_limit:
   unit: <second, minute, hour, day>
   requests_per_unit: <uint>
+  unit_multiplier: <uint>
 ```

 The rate limit block specifies the actual rate limit that will be used when there is a match.
 Currently the service supports per second, minute, hour, and day limits.
 More types of limits may be added in the
 future based on user demand.
+The `unit_multiplier` allows for creating custom rate limit durations in combination with `unit`.
+This allows for rate limit durations such as 30 seconds or 5 minutes.
+A `unit_multiplier` of 0 is invalid and leaving out the field means the duration is equal to the unit (e.g. 1 minute).

 ### Replaces